Reach-Robotics/reach_robotics_sdk/.devcontainer/readme.md

 1. Expose the UDP port (typically 6789) in the devcontainer by setting the

 ## Enabling external serial connections
-On linux machines, USB/hardware ports are simply mounted to the container as a volume by mapping the host `/dev/` to the container `/dev/`.
-On windows machines, this is not possible.
+On Linux machines, USB/hardware ports are simply mounted to the container as a volume by mapping the host `/dev/` to the container `/dev/`.
+On Windows machines, this is not possible.
 You may follow the instructions here (https://docs.docker.com/desktop/features/usbip/) to enable USB connection via a network conneciton.

 ## Launching ROS 2 VS code container
 To launch ROS 2 development environment set the dockerFile variable in devcontainer.json to `foxy-dockerfile`.
 Support for other ROS distributions may be added by modifying the DockerFile as required.